Content

 ]

-We want to put the name and the job title in the first table row and the “about me” information in the second row.
-Then we want to repeat both lines for each employee.
+We will display the employee’s name and title in the first table row, followed by the “about me” information in the second row.
+Both rows will repeat for each employee.

-The templating engine understands that we used tags for properties of the same object in both table rows.
-Thus, it knows that it needs to repeat both rows.
+The templating engine recognized that we used tags for properties of the same object in both rows, allowing it to repeat both rows accordingly.